Top Ten Endpoint Backup Myths Busted

 Myth # 1 – IT doesn’t really need to backup endpoints – that’s the users’ responsibility

-This is an approach several organizations have taken for over the last 3 decades – and many have suffered the downsides.
-The reality is that your user endpoints DO contain business critical data.
-When an endpoint is lost, your business takes a hit in terms of lost data, lost time and lost productivity.
+This is an approach several organizations have taken over the last 3 decades – and many have suffered the downsides.
+The reality is that your user endpoints DO contain business-critical data.
+When an endpoint is lost, your business takes a hit in terms of lost data, lost time, and lost productivity.
 It is important to judge the criticality of a system not simply by how much data it keeps, but the value of such data.
 Treat your endpoint systems with the same care you treat your server systems.

 Myth # 2 – Our users back up their data to external hard drives

 This is a common one.
 The problem is external hard drives can protect what you copy onto them.
 If users are not disciplined about identifying what is important and copying that over to an external disk – then you risk losing company data.
 External hard drives at many times are stored in close proximity to the endpoint they’re supposed to protect.
 So, a mishap, or malware that affects the endpoint, could conceivably affect the external hard drive as well.
 As an administrator, you also lack control and visibility to how well users are complying with such a process.

 Myth # 3 – I don’t need a separate solution for endpoint backups.
 Our users keep all their important files on our servers

 This is also quite a common rationalization and has many of the same downsides as the previous one.
 Much as we would wish otherwise, end users typically lack the discipline to make periodic copies of their important data to servers or check files into document management systems.
 Even assuming users are disciplined, if there are deficiencies in the copying process – like network outages, or locked files that couldn’t be copied – users may not be patient enough, or savvy enough to troubleshoot and circumvent these roadblocks.
 And this could mean the loss of that one critical file that your CEO or CFO really needed!